Tuteja-Lab/gen349_week_14_15/lecture/Week15_lecture.md

 	- Make sure to change `<your-net-id>` to YOUR NetID!

 ### `bedtools intersect`
-- `bedtools intersect` allows one to screen for overlaps between two sets of genomic features.
+- `bedtools intersect` allows one to identify overlaps between two sets of genomic features.
 - Usage:

 	```